A Two-Dimensional String Cosmology

 For the numerical evaluation of (\ref{eq:4ptfinal}), we further cut out a disc of small radius $\delta>0$ around $z=0$, $D_\delta\equiv\{ |z|\leq \delta \}$.
 Inside the region $D_\delta \cap {\rm I}$, we truncate the Virasoro conformal blocks to next-to-leading order in $z$ and perform the $z$-integral analytically, including the regulator counterterms.
 Outside this cut-out disc, for $\overline{D_\delta}\cap{\rm I}$ we perform the $z$-integral numerically with the conformal blocks truncated to a sufficiently high order in the $q$-recursion expansion.
 The results shown in Figures \ref{fig:results} and \ref{fig:resultsgenericw} were computed with conformal blocks truncated to order $q^8$, and with a choice of $\delta=10^{-2}$.

-In practice, we first perform the moduli $z$-integral over region (I) with the strategy described above for a fixed value of the $c=1$ and $c=25$ intermediate Liouville momenta $\Phat$ and $P$.
+As mentioned in the main text, in the numerical evaluation of (\ref{eq:4ptfinal}) we switch the order of integrations, following \cite{Balthazar:2017mxh}.
+We first perform the moduli $z$-integral over region (I) with the strategy described above for a fixed value of the $c=1$ and $c=25$ intermediate Liouville momenta $\Phat$ and $P$.
 Second, we perform the $c=1$ Liouville $\Phat$-integral over the contour $\cC$ parametrized by $\Phat=p+i\epsilon$; the results reported in Figures \ref{fig:results} and \ref{fig:resultsgenericw} were computed with $\epsilon=10^{-1}$.
 Lastly, we perform the $c=25$ Liouville $P$-integral.
 Sample plots of (i) the $\Phat$-integrand and (ii) the $P$-integrand are shown in Figure \ref{fig:sample4pt}.
 The discontinuity in the $P$-integrand visible in Figure \ref{fig:sample4pt} (ii) is due to the regulator counterterms that are only nonzero for $P\leq \epsilon=10^{-1}$.

 As we approach the limit of $c\to 25$ and $c\to 1$, the recursion relations for the Virasoro conformal blocks involve delicate cancelations.
 In order to avoid loss of precision when computing the conformal blocks recursively, we work with sufficiently close values (but not exactly equal) to the Liouville central charges.
 For the results reported in Figures \ref{fig:results} and \ref{fig:resultsgenericw}, we set $c=0.995$ and $c=25.00001$.
 In fact, this appears to be the largest source of numerical error in our calculation of (\ref{eq:4ptfinal}).